 The easiest and cheapest way to transfer from Istanbul’s Atatürk airport to the old part of town (Fatih) is by train and tram.
 Customer service people at the station showed us how to purchase the tokens we needed for both train and tram, while a Turkish passenger kindly helped us to negotiate the transfer at Zeytinbürnü and kept an eye on us all the way in to Eminönü.
 This was just the first of many acts of kindness we received from the local people during our holiday in Turkey.

 Our hotel – the elegant Legacy Ottoman – was very well positioned, with easy access to the Spice Market, the Galata Bridge and the Bosphorus.
-(In fact the views – above – from the restaurant at breakfast time were breathtaking.)
+(In fact the views of the harbour from the restaurant at breakfast time were breathtaking.)
 On our first night there we took a stroll to the Galata Bridge area where the fish “sandwich” vendors line their boats up against the wharf.
 The mackerel is cooked on hotplates on the boats, while the sandwiches of thick Turkish bread, onions, lettuce, and fish are made up at the stalls.
 This is a popular snack dinner for many Turkish people, not just the tourists.
 (An alternative is to dine in one of the many restaurants beneath the bridge.)
 After that we walked back to the hotel, stopping for a late night dessert of baklava, chocolate kataïfi (shredded filo cake) and Turkish coffee at one of the many cake shops in Istanbul.

 Next morning we were amazed at the spread of foods offered on the breakfast buffet.
 Apparently no Turkish breakfast is complete without several types of cheese, olives and breads.
 Though that was not to my taste – at breakfast, at least – I did enjoy the köfte (meat balls) and the halva on the first morning, while I had eggplant lasagne and lentil soup on the second!
 I could not believe the amount of cakes or sweets provided – the Turks certainly have a sweet tooth!